john-ml/stitch/doc/stitch.md

   | v         (back-pointer)
 ```

-Also, because each `\mu` binder corresponds to a type alias, every bound
-name is unique.

 Syntactic equality up to renaming isn't enough:

 - One type can be folded differently than another: